All Products

 1. Log on to the Managed Service for OpenTelemetry console.
 In the left-side navigation pane, click Applications.

-• Provided Services: displays the number of requests, number of errors, and average duration of the interface provided by kubelet.
+• Provided Services: Shows the request count, error count, and average duration for each interface provided by kubelet.

-To monitor and record the tracing data of the API server of a cluster, see Enable Tracing Analysis for cluster control plane components.
+To monitor and record traces for the API server of a cluster, see Enable Tracing Analysis for cluster control plane components.